 The innermost layer of your software.
 This layer should not have any external dependencies.
 It contains all building blocks that are required to solve the business problem at hand.

-use case is not the solution to your business problem, but it may be a step that needs to be taken in order to reach the solution.
+The registerUser use case is not the solution to your business problem, but it may be a step that needs to be taken in order to reach the final solution.

 What are you supposed to do to achieve your goal (completing the story in this case)?

 We decide that we want to validate email addresses ourselves.
 In order to do this we need an object that holds this validation logic.
-The most straight forward approach is to translate this rule directly into our domain code.
+The most straight forward approach is to translate this criteria directly into your domain code.

 class EmailAddress(val value: String) {